This Roasted Hatch Chile Hummus is smokey, spicy, and creamy. Add it to tacos or a quesadilla.

 What is interesting about these chiles is that the heat takes a while to settle in.
 You don't notice how spicy this Roasted Hatch Chile Hummus is until it sits on your tongue for a little while.

-Of course, it all depends on the chiles you use.
+Of course, the heat level depends on the chiles you use.
 Hatch chiles range in heat from 1,000 to 8,000 Scoville units.
 I have a feeling that mine are on the hotter side.

 Roasting your own chiles is super easy.
 You can roast a bunch at once, as I often do, and freeze them for later.